Team6479/Robot2018/README.md

 ## Autonomous Modes
 All of our autonomous routines are handled by [AutonomousManager.java][9].
 This is an overview of what the autonomous routine are and what they do.
+There is also a switch in the driver station to use either sensors or dead reckoning for the autonomous.
+The default is to use sensors, the only reason for this is as a backup if sensors fail.

 | Name            | Function                                                                         |
 |:--------------- |:-------------------------------------------------------------------------------- |